w3f/polkadot-wiki/docs/build-parachains-rococo.md

 ```

 This is the genesis state of the parachain and will be used to actually register the parachain in
-the Polkadot JS UI.
+the Polkadot-JS Apps.
 It is recommended to keep this in a safe place to refer back to.

 At this point the console log should resemble something like this: